 Our camper did not have a toilet paper holder by the toilet, so we bought this one and it works just fine.

 Another easy way to save on counter space is a toothbrush holder.
 This one works well for us, though you may have to replace the adhesive after a while.

-My wife uses tissues like there is not tomorrow and this holder saves on serious counter space in the bathroom.
-Even she initially thought this was a somewhat frivolous purchase, but has come to really appreciate this little space-saving device.
+My wife uses tissues like there is no tomorrow and this holder saves on serious counter space in the bathroom.
+Even she initially thought this was a somewhat frivolous purchase but has come to really appreciate this little space-saving device.

-We presently use cotton towels from Ikea, which have hanging loops and dry ok, but if it is a driving day or a rainy day outside and they are cooped up in the bathroom all day, they can get a bit musty.
+We started out using cotton towels from Ikea, which have hanging loops and dry ok, but if it is a driving day or a rainy day outside and they are cooped up in the bathroom all day, they can get a bit musty

 I suggest keeping a second set of toiletries in the camper, as practical.
 The less you have to pack, the more time you can spend enjoying your camper.